s-chaka/story-wonderland/README.md

 # Story Wonderland

 Welcome to **Story-Wonderland** repository!
-This web app generates fun and engaging stories based on user-selected genres, using the llama API.
+This web app generates fun and engaging stories based on user-selected genres, using Llama API.
 Designed for kids under 10 years old, the app offers a playful and interactive experience.

 ## Technologies Used